LBRYFoundation/LBRY-Vault/SECURITY.md

 ## Reporting a Vulnerability

 To report security issues send an email to electrumdev@gmail.com.
+To report security issues based on LBRY Vault, send an email to security@lbry.com.

-The following keys may be used to communicate sensitive information to developers:
+The following keys may be used to communicate sensitive information to the Electrum developers:

 | Name | Fingerprint |
 |------|-------------|